Explore our FAQ

 -

-Compensation is provided to individual physicians and will depend on several factors, including patient panel size, the complexity of the physician's paneled patients and time spent on both direct and indirect care.
-The PCPCM Financial Calculator will help AMA Members and Clinic Managers Network members estimate potential earnings.
+Compensation is provided to individual physicians and will depend on several factors, including patient panel size, the complexity of the physician's panel and time spent on both direct and indirect care.
+For more details and rates, see our Billing Basics Guide and Payment Schedule.

-The anticipated increase in annual income is estimated to be approximately 25% more for the average full-time family physician practicing longitudinal care.
+The estimated increase in annual income is approximately 25% more for the average full-time family physician practicing longitudinal care.
 The actual increase for each physician may vary.

 AMA Members and Clinic Managers can utilize AMA's Financial Calculator (login required) to provide a daily or weekly estimate based on an individual physician's practice characteristics.